Paris Opéra Ballet Overview

 The Paris Opera Ballet’s internal dynamics often present promotion challenges for talented dancers, leading some, like Mathilde Froustey, to seek better opportunities elsewhere.
 Shifts in leadership, such as Benjamin Millepied’s appointment as director, have aimed to address these longstanding issues within the company.

 Rudolf Nureyev’s directorship significantly expanded and elevated the Paris Opéra Ballet’s international prestige.
-Nureyev’s innovative approach and high standards for performance helped cement the company’s reputation as one of the leading ballet companies globally.
+Nureyev’s innovative approach and high-performance standards helped cement the company’s reputation as one of the leading ballet companies globally.

 Corps de Ballet